OryanBaruch/gmail-angular/README.md

 # gmail-angular
 Gmail app.
-Made with Angular, nodeJS
+Made with Angular, nodeJS and Micro-servers.

-2 micro services !
+2 micro servers !
 To start the project:
 open each server,
 nodemon allTheRestServer.js .